Christopher-Lord/Christopher-Lord/README.md

 ### Tech:
 😺 Project SDF03: <a href="https://github.com/Christopher-Lord/CHRLOR25533_FTO2506_GroupB_ChristopherLord_SDF03.git" target="_blank">Cat Instagram Recreation</a>
 <br/>
-  - Recreated the styling from a given design using CSS.
+  - Tasked with recreating the styling of a small Instagram inspired web page from a given design using CSS.
+  - The HTML was provided, though I did make a few adjustments, and the CSS was written entirely by me.
 <br/>

 ![CodeSpace Pets Instagram](https://github.com/Christopher-Lord/Christopher-Lord/blob/main/images/CodeSpaceCat-Insta%20(1).gif?raw=true)